mikecinnamon/MLearning/[ML-06] Example - The churn model.md

 In [10]: from matplotlib import pyplot as plt
 ```

 You can find see in `In [11]` a code chunk for plotting the two histograms side-by-side.
 The `plt.figure()` line specifies the total size of the figure.
 Then, `plt.subplot(1, 2, 1)` and `plt.subplot(1, 2, 2)` start the two parts of this chunk, one for each subplot.
-These parts are easy to read after our previous experience with the histogram in the preceding example (ML-04).
-The argument `range=(0,1)` is used to get intervals of length 0.1 (the default is `bins=10`), which are easier to read.
+These parts are easy to read after our previous experience with the histogram in example ML-04.
+The argument `range=(0,1)` is used to get intervals of length 0.1 (the default of ´hist()´ split the range of the data in 10 intervals), which are easier to read.
 The argument `edgecolor=white` improves the picture.

 Note that `plt.subplot(1, 2, i)` refers to the $i$-th subplot in a grid of one row and two columns.
 The subplots are ordered by row, from left to righ and from top to bottom.